 “Evolutionary adaptation of quantitative traits: some mathematical models and recent advances”

-Understanding the interaction between mutation, selection, interaction with a structured environment, and the role of these evolutionary mechanisms in species adaptation is a major objective of evolutionary biology theory.
-These phenomena have been formalized mathematically since the early days of this field.
+Understanding the interplay between mutation, selection, and interaction with a structured environment—as well as the role of these evolutionary mechanisms in species adaptation—is a central goal of evolutionary biology.
+These phenomena have been mathematically formalized since the field’s inception.

-In this presentation, I will introduce some mathematical models from quantitative genetics, a theory of evolutionary biology that studies the evolution of continuously varying traits.
-I will present recent advances in this field in a regime of low genetic variance, often referred to as "weak selection" in the biological literature, using recently developed mathematical tools.
+In this talk, I will present several mathematical models from quantitative genetics, a branch of evolutionary biology that studies the evolution of continuously varying traits.
+I will discuss recent advances in this field under conditions of low genetic variance—often referred to as “weak selection” in the biological literature—using newly developed mathematical tools.
 The mathematical studies in this presentation focus on the asymptotic analysis of nonlocal partial differential equations.
-The techniques developed in this framework allow us to study different scenarios, for example by considering temporal or spatial environmental structures, or different modes of reproduction.
+The techniques developed in this context allow us to study different scenarios, for example by considering temporal or spatial environmental structures, or different modes of reproduction.

 “Evolutionary adaptation of quantitative traits: some mathematical models and recent advances”